'Pure madness': Argentina's FIFA World Cup loss to Saudi Arabia leaves Twitter shocked

 Football enthusiasts were taken aback with the shocking win.
 Twitter users mocked Argentina team and called it the worst possible start for Lionel Messi and his team.

-With this win, Saudia Arabia have ended Argentina's 36-game unbeaten record.
+The two goals in a five minute spell also saw La Albiceleste's 36-game uneaten run, dating back to 2019 where they lost to Brazil in the Copa America.
 The Asian country with a risky high defensive line were lucky in the first half when when three times Argentina had put the ball in the net, but were declined by an offside call.

 Copyright©2022 Living Media India Limited.
 For reprint rights: Syndications Today